HOPE Christian Music Festival returns to Summerville

 “I’ve always wanted to keep it growing and getting bigger each year.
 I prayed on it and waited a couple days and decided to take a leap of faith.
 This is my opportunity [to grow], I’m going to take it,” said Snyder.

-This year, the HOPE festival begins at 6 p.m.
-Friday with local musical talent and a welcome message.
+This year, the HOPE festival begins on Friday evening at 6 p.m. with local musical talent and a welcome message.
 The Gathering, a Pittsburgh-area band, plays from 7 to 9 p.m.

 Sons of Mercy, the Ally J Band and Profound Revival performed in Summerville a year ago.

-“One of the bands is coming in Friday night to set up some things, they’re a bigger group that has some video and lights and things like that.
-To give us a good show Saturday night, they are setting up and spending the night (Friday),” Snyder said.
+Relayed Snyder, “One of the bands is coming in Friday night to set up some things, they’re a bigger group that has some video and lights and things like that.
+To give us a good show Saturday night, they are setting up and spending the night [Friday].”

 That band will be able to stay the night because on-site camping (sans hook-ups) is offered this year, allowing musical groups and/or attendees to spend the weekend in tents or campers for $10.

-“We used to have a bluegrass festival on the same weekend I’m having this one (the HOPE festival).
-We had campers start coming in Wednesday or Thursday and stay until Sunday (for the bluegrass festival).
-This year, people coming to HOPE can stay Friday night, all day Saturday,” Snyder said.
+“We used to have a bluegrass festival on the same weekend I’m having this one [the HOPE festival].
+We had campers start coming in Wednesday or Thursday and stay until Sunday [for the bluegrass festival].
+This year, people coming to HOPE can stay Friday night, all day Saturday,” Snyder contributed.

-Women of the Well, who operate a home in Corsica for females overcoming life-controlling issues and recovering from addiction, will work the concession stand to raise money for its ministry.
+Women of the Well, who operate a home in Corsica for females overcoming life-controlling issues and recovering from addiction, will work the concession stand to raise money for their ministry.

 On Saturday, the Roseville Independent Chapel is offering games and crafts for children in attendance.

 “Last year we raised about $1,600 from donations and the concession stands for the Summerville fire department.
-I was able to get everything else sponsored, so anything we took in that day was profit,” Snyder said.
+I was able to get everything else sponsored, so anything we took in that day was profit,” commented Snyder.

-As to what attendees can expect, Snyder said, “When they (attendees) come out, they’re going to be able to sit, relax, rewind, listen to some good Christian, spiritual music — just be connected with others that have the same belief.
+As to what attendees can expect, Snyder relayed, “When they [attendees] come out, they’re going to be able to sit, relax, rewind, listen to some good Christian, spiritual music — just be connected with others that have the same belief.”

-“Just come out and try us.
-You don’t have to stay all day, you can come for a couple of (bands), there’s nothing that says you have to stay if it’s not your cup of tea.
+She continued, “Just come out and try us.
+You don’t have to stay all day, you can come for a couple of [bands], there’s nothing that says you have to stay if it’s not your cup of tea.
 You can come and go as you please.”